fbenamy/damnfinecolorpalette/README.md

 > That's a damn fine plot, Diane - Special Agent Dale Cooper (probably)

 The wesanderson package claimed that "Short of adding an owl and dressing up your plot in a bowler hat, here's the most indie thing you can do to one."
 So I took them up on that challenge and made the damnfinecolorpalette where the owls are not what they seem.
-First round of palettes derived from the video [Color By Numbers: Twin Peaks](https://vimeo.com/218231355), the instagram [colorpalatte.cinema](https://www.instagram.com/colorpalette.cinema/), and the use for a color picker extension and screenshots.
+First round of palettes derived from the video [Color By Numbers: Twin Peaks](https://vimeo.com/218231355), the instagram [colorpalatte.cinema](https://www.instagram.com/colorpalette.cinema/), and the use of a color picker extension and screenshots.
 Concept and code based on the wonderful wesanderson palette generator.

 Installation
 ------------